 Carrying out unauthorised work to a listed building is a criminal offence punishable by a fine or a prison sentence and the district council can require you to put the building back as it was.

-There may be grants available from English Heritage for the repair of Grade I or Grade II* listed buildings.
+There may be grants available from Historic England for the repair of Grade I or Grade II* listed buildings.
 Repairs grants for Grade II listed buildings may be available from your local district council.
 You should contact your local district council for further information.

 If you want to find out about listed buildings in your area you can contact the planning department at your local council, who will keep copies of the lists.